mstcroix/WorldCompensationSystem/README.md

 Layers:
 1. Distributed peer-2-peer (P2P) Network (Blockchain based)
-1. Distributed File system
+1. Distributed File system (dfsWcs)
 1. Nodes are Servers
+1. Servers
-1. Nodes run System- and Users-services
+   1. run System- and Users-services
+   1. route User- and System- interactions (transactions)
+1. Users are Clients
-1. Users decide to participate or not (mounting/unmounting) as service suppliers in the network
+1. Clients decide to participate or not (mounting/unmounting) as service suppliers in the network
-1. Users interact with other users or service suppliers
+1. Clients interact with other Clients
+1. Clients request services from Servers (service suppliers)
+   1. Via Remote Procedure Call (RPC) returning values in JSON format
-1. Users transfer value-assets to single or multiple-users or services
+1. Clients transfer value-assets to single or multiple-users or services
-1. Spontaneous Users connect and use the network only for short-time (SMS, PPP)
+1. Light-Clients connect and use the network only for short-time (SMS, PPP)
 1. Value-assets are represented via Addresses in the Distributed File system
-1. User or User-services interact via read/write file operations with other Users or User-services
+1. Clients and Servers interact via read/write file operations with eachother
-1. User providing User-services are debted certain agreed amount per-use
+1. Servers providing User-services are debted certain agreed amount per-use
-1. System-services are debted per-use, daily, monthly or yearly on donation basis
+1. Servers providing System-services are debted an agreed amount per-use, daily, monthly or yearly on donation basis

 __Short-name__: WCS, DeFiApp, wcsDFApp